United Kingdom

 Grant Period

-Master's programs in the UK may last up to one year (and in rare circumstances, 2 years).
+Master's programs in the UK may last up to 1 year (and in rare circumstances, 2 years).
 Unless otherwise stated, funding is provided for the first year of the degree - although the grant period is 10 months, tuition waivers cover the entire first year and student visas are not impacted by grant length.

 Stipend amounts are set and do not change based on length of the degree.